Ma'agan Michael: History

+Background

-Kabara concession and depopulation
+Kabara concession

 The area was previously known as Kabara, or Zor al-Zarqa (the latter referring to the Zarqa River).
-The land was mostly rocky, hilly, and marshland, and was regarded by the Mandate government as Mawat by the Ottoman Land Code of 1858.
-A government concession was leased to Palestine Jewish Colonization Association (PICA) in 1921.
+The land was either mostly rocky and hilly, or marshland, and was regarded by the Mandate government, which had maintained the Ottoman Land Code of 1858, as mawat (uninhabited/uncultivated).
+A government concession was leased to the Palestine Jewish Colonization Association (PJCA or PICA) in 1921.

-The two groups which sedentarized the area, 'Arab al-Ghawarneh' and 'Arab Kabbara', comprised 79 families and 13 families respectively in the 1920s; the mandate government concluded that although state lands which were occupied by Palestinians could not be allocated for Jewish settlement, this area would be made an exception.
+The two groups which sedentarized the area, 'Arab al-Ghawarneh' and 'Arab Kabbara', comprised 79 families and 13 families respectively in the 1920s; the Mandate government concluded that although state lands which were occupied by Arabs could not be allocated for Jewish settlement, this area would be made an exception.

-Throughout the mandate the British authorities and PICA attempted to enter into settlements with the local population, and subsequently to remove them from the land.
-The area was not depopulated of its Palestinian residents until the 1948 Palestine war.
+Throughout the Mandate the British authorities and PICA attempted to enter into settlements with the local population, and subsequently to remove them from the land.
+The PICA undertook land amelioration projects by draining the Kabbara marshes in the 1920s and foresting some parts of Barrat Qisarya, but the Arab population remained in place until the end of the Mandate period.

-Foundation
+The Kabarra swampland was drained in the 1920s with money from Baron Rothschild, and labor of Jewish pioneers and local Bedouin residents.

+1948 war and aftermath

+The area was depopulated of its Arab residents during the 1948 Palestine war, with the exception of the 'Arab al-Ghawarneh tribe, and in 1949-51 three new Jewish settlements were established in the area, with Ma'agan Michael being the first one.

+Settlement group before 1949

-Ma'agan Michael was founded on 25 August 1949 by a group consisting of 154 members and 44 children who had joined together in 1942, most of whom were members of the Hebrew Scouts.
-It was named for Michael Pollack, founder of the Nesher cement plant.
+The group which would eventually establish the settlement at its permanent location in 1949, first joined together in 1942, most of its members coming from the Hebrew Scouts.

 The group was originally based in a temporary Jewish Agency camp in Pardes Hanna, where they learned the skills needed to create an independent settlement, including how to manage citrus groves, cows, sheep, and chickens.

 The initial group was joined by a larger group of younger immigrants without their parents from Germany and Austria (Youth Aliyah), and were undergoing preparatory training at Ein Gev.
 The group stayed in Pardess Hanna until the end of World War II, while several members were sent abroad as emissaries; others joined the Jewish Brigade, the Palmach, worked in other kibbutzim, in the Dead Sea Works at Sdom, or in the newly established Military Industries.

-In 1946 the HQ Staff of the Haganah relocated the group to a temporary settlement in Rehovot, which later was known as “Kibbutz Hill”.
-This settlement was to serve as cover for a secret underground factory to manufacture 9mm ammunition for Sten submachine guns.
+In 1946 the HQ Staff of the Haganah relocated the group to a temporary settlement in Rehovot, at a site which later was known as "Kibbutz Hill".
+This settlement was to serve as cover for a secret underground factory manufacturing 9mm ammunition for Sten submachine guns.
 During this period the kibbutz members lived a double life to keep information of the illicit arms factory from the British Mandate Forces.
-In 1948 the factory was moved to the newly founded Military Industries (TAAS).
+In 1948 the factory was moved to the newly-founded Military Industries (TAAS).
 The site at Kibbutz Hill in Rehovot is currently preserved as the Ayalon Museum.
-The first members began settling the present site, erecting the first buildings which consisted of wooden huts prepared by carpenters in Rehovot.